Legal and Illegal Reasons Landlords May Turn Rental Applicants Down

 • help them find you if you skip town owing them for rent or property damage.

 Questions that don't relate to these two issues are probably not legal.
-Keep in mind, however, that not all discrimination is illegal, so some questions that may not "sound right" may in fact be legal.
-(See "Are You Two, Like, Together?" below.)
+Keep in mind, however, that not all discrimination is illegal, so some questions that don't not "sound right" might in fact be legal.
+(See "Can Landlords Ask About a Potential Tenant's Relationships" below.)

 Look at it this way: When you rent a car, you're often asked for multiple forms of ID and your driving history.
 Renting a place to live isn't all that different: The landlord, as much as the car rental agency, needs to know whether you're a good risk and how to find you if things go awry.
 In fact, since rental property is a much bigger investment than a car, a landlord is motivated to be even pickier.

 Money talks, especially in rental housing.
-If the landlord reasonably concludes that you can't afford to pay the rent in view of your income and existing debt level (which he'll see on your credit report), he is not obligated to rent to you.
+If the landlord reasonably concludes that you can't afford to pay the rent in view of your income and existing debt level (which will be visible on your credit report), they are not obligated to rent to you.
 Many landlords use a rent-to-income ratio of one-to-three (rent can be no more than one-third of your income) as a rule of thumb.

 As a broad generalization, you too probably don't want to spend more than 25% to 35% of your monthly take-home pay on rent, but this will obviously depend on your other expenses.
 And you won't want to live in a penthouse if it means you need to eat popcorn every night.